 In total, eight women have served as Judges of the Hon’ble Supreme Court in independent India.
 This number shows the extent to which women are suppressed.
 However, not to be entirely pessimistic, the Indian Judiciary and the legal profession as a whole seem to be at the very least trying to keep up with the times.
 At present, there are three sitting women judges at the Hon’ble Apex Court which is at the very least, an improvement.

-Furthermore, in April, 2017, with the elevation of the Hon’ble Mrs. Indira Banerjee as the Chief Justice of Madras High Court, it was a momentous occasion for the Indian Judiciary when women headed the four Historical High Courts of Delhi, Bombay, Calcutta and Madras, these High Courts being first few set up in colonial India.
-These facts show that while the Indian legal profession still remains tilted in the favor of men it is moving in the direction of the utopian equality which was mentioned earlier.
+Furthermore, in April 2017, with the elevation of the Hon’ble Mrs Indira Banerjee as the Chief Justice of Madras High Court, it was a momentous occasion for the Indian Judiciary when women headed the four Historical High Courts of Delhi, Bombay, Calcutta and Madras, these High Courts being first few set up in colonial India.
+These facts show that while the Indian legal profession still remains tilted in the favour of men it is moving in the direction of the utopian equality which was mentioned earlier.